superstes/growautomation/docs/source/basic/bugs.rst

 - Copy the following logs each in a separate text file:

   - GrowAutomation - Web
-  - Service - Apache webserver
+  - Service - Webserver
-  - Service journal - Apache webserver
+  - Service journal - Webserver

 - Check if there are `existing issues/bugs <https://github.com/superstes/growautomation/issues>`_
 - Open a new `GitHub issue <https://github.com/superstes/growautomation/issues/new>`_ and attach the logs/config-export to it